Godfrey Hewitt Mobility Award

 Showing off in birds: is cooperativeness a mating signal?
 Experimental study manipulating the audience in the Sociable weavers, Philetairus socius

-Applicant: Arnaud Tognetti, Institute for Advanced Study, Toulouse, France
+Applicant: Arnaud Tognetti, Institute for Advanced Study, Toulouse, FR

 Funding provided: € 1950